Buddhist Living: An 8-Week Course in Embodying Wisdom

 The course content will revolve around the two main teachings in Buddhism: the Four Noble Truths & the Noble Eightfold Path.
 We’ll also explore things like:

-• How our speech, consumption choices, sexual conduct, livelihood, and other “everyday actions” are just as important as meditation for developing well-being.
+• How your speech, consumption choices, sexual conduct, livelihood, and other “everyday actions” are just as important as meditation for developing genuine well-being.

-• How to develop and maintain love & non-reactivity amidst the challenges of life
+• How to develop and maintain love & non-reactivity amidst the challenges of daily life.

-• How all the pieces of Buddhism fit together, such as the teachings on generosity, ethical conduct (i.e. the five precepts), the sublime attitudes (i.e. loving-kindness, appreciative joy, compassion, and equanimity), mindfulness of body+mind+feelings, styles of meditation, right view (i.e. karma, not-self, impermanence, and the nature of suffering), and, ultimately, how all these work together to slowly lead us into liberation.
+• How all the pieces of Buddhism fit together, including the teachings on generosity, ethical conduct (i.e. the five precepts), the sublime attitudes (i.e. loving-kindness, appreciative joy, compassion, and equanimity), mindfulness of body+mind+feelings, various meditative techniques, karma, suffering, impermanence, and, ultimately, how all these work together to lead us into liberation.

 Course Notes:

 The course sessions will include a mixture of short lectures, small & large group discussions, guided meditation, and journaling exercises.
 There will also be optional but highly recommended between-week readings, reflections, and guided meditations.
-The attendance will be capped in order to ensure a community feel.
+Attendance will be capped in order to ensure a community feel.

 People of all backgrounds are welcome & respected, including atheists, Christians, the spiritually curious, longtime Buddhists, and everyone in between.
 Just come with an open mind!